Funding for Sustainability On Campus

 - Increased signage for the Recycling Center in the Smith Campus Room

 - Post-consumer composting in the dining halls

 - Greenware sustainable event kits of reusable, recycled dishware

 - Native landscaping at Sontag Hall and Frary/Brackett

 If you have a project idea and want to apply for financing, you can download this Request for Proposals [pdf] to guide you in writing a proposal.
 This document will help you determine: if you are eligible to apply, if your project meets the qualifying criteria and scope, ideas for project focus, those projects that will be given priority in funding, a sample proposal, and an application checklist.

 This fund is administered through the President's Advisory Committee on Sustainability.
 Contact the Sustainability Integration Office at firstname.lastname@example.org or the chair of PACS for more information.
 The Sustainability Integration Office can help you develop project ideas and prepare proposals.

-Fall 2012 project proposals are due to the Sustainability email by November 16, 2012.
+Fall 2014 project proposals are due to the Sustainability email by October 10, 2014.
 A PACS submcommittee will review proposals and work with student groups to polish their proposals.
-The first round of awardees will be announced by December 23, 2012.
+Final revisions will be due by January 28, 2015.

 Environmental Quality Committee

 EQC receives an annual budget from the Associated Students of Pomona College.
 This budget can be used for events and projects.
 Contact the Environmental Affairs Commissioner through the Pomona College Senate for more information.